WolframGit/Free-Proxy_list/README.md

 **Формат: ip:port [protocols]**

-**🇺🇸/🇬🇧ENG:We are collecting a database of all proxy servers that are operational and need your help!!!
+**🇺🇸/🇬🇧ENG: We are collecting a database of all proxy servers that are operational and need your help!!!
 Everyone who has submitted a pull request with a modified file in which additional proxies have been added - We thank you!
 (All pull requests will be approved by me personally)**